 Unchecked Pointers and the Boundaries of Generic Programming

-Back when I was writing C++, I ran into a very typical problem: I'd get a pointer and want to take its first 10 elements to form a sub-view, but the code always felt awkward no matter how I wrote it.
-For example, if you have a double*, and you want to say "I want the first 10 elements this pointer points to," just by looking at that code, neither you nor the compiler can know how many elements the pointer actually points to, or whether 10 is out of bounds.
+When writing C++, I often encountered a typical problem: receiving a pointer and wanting to create a sub-view consisting of the first 10 elements, but the resulting code always felt awkward.
+For instance, if you have a double*, you intend to say "I want the first 10 elements pointed to by this pointer."
+However, looking strictly at that code, neither you nor the compiler can know how many elements the pointer actually points to, or whether 10 is out of bounds.
 This is completely unchecked.
-I used to think there was no way around this—pointers are just like that.
-But later I realized that if your code review doesn't flag this pattern as a potential issue, the review itself isn't strict enough.
+I used to think there was no solution; pointers are just like that, right?
+But later, I realized that if your code review doesn't flag this pattern as a potential issue, the review process itself isn't strict enough.

-Of course, in the real world, we sometimes have to take raw pointers from all sorts of external systems, C interfaces, and legacy code.
-You can't just say "I don't touch pointers," so we must have this capability.
-But the key is: can you, as soon as you get a pointer, wrap it in something that carries boundary information and type safety checks?
-That's what I hadn't figured out before—I thought "using pointers" and "type safety" were contradictory, but they aren't.
-They belong to two different stages.
+Of course, in reality, we often receive raw pointers from external systems, C interfaces, or legacy code.
+We can't simply say "I don't do pointers," so we must support this capability.
+The key question is: can you wrap that pointer into something that carries boundary information and type safety checks as soon as you receive it?
+This is what I hadn't figured out previously—I assumed "using pointers" and "type safety" were contradictory, but they aren't; they belong to different stages.

-Before diving into deeper topics, I want to mention a problem that had me mashing my keyboard in frustration.
-Previously, when I was working on type-safe numerics, I had to write things like number_of<double>, and every single time I had to explicitly spell out double.
-It was way too tedious.
-I'm not a fast typist to begin with, and honestly, the folks who designed and iterated on C and Unix probably weren't fast typists either—which is why you see names like int, double, and ptr that are absurdly short.
-But we have type deduction now, so why are we still typing this out manually?
+Before diving into deeper topics, I want to address a problem that frustrated me enough to wear out my keyboard.
+Previously, when working with type-safe numbers, I had to write things like number_of<double>, explicitly specifying double every time.
+It was too tedious.
+I'm not a fast typist, and honestly, the people who designed C and Unix probably weren't either—which is why names like int, double, and ptr are ridiculously short.
+But we have type deduction now, so why should we still type it out?

 #include <iostream>